scholarworks/sipity/CONTRIBUTING.md

 A slow test suite is an indicator of an unhealthy test suite;
 Therefore lets keep it under 30 seconds.

-Code that is not covered in test means code that we are not ”owning“ and documenting.
+Code that is not covered in test means code that we are not “owning” and documenting.
 Let’s keep the test coverage at 100%.

 ### What Happens We Pass the 30 Second Threshold?